elnopintan/gardn/README.md

 ```
 The created entitys can be recorded into a store.
 But only if:

-* Is a new entity and there is no entity stored with the same reference
+* Is a new entity and there is no entity stored with the same reference.
-* Is the next instance of the last stored entity with the same entity
+* Is the next instance of the last stored entity with the same entity.

 ```clojure